The Carillon at Mayo Clinic

 • Jeffrey Daehn – Originally from Chicago, he studied music at Valparaiso University in Indiana and Union Theological Seminary in New York City.
 He came to Rochester in 1977 as organist and music minister at Zumbro Lutheran Church, studied carillon with Dean Robinson and other well-known carillonneurs and served as Carillonneur of Mayo Clinic from 2004 through 2016.

-• Austin Ferguson – A native of Longview, Texas, he led the carillon program at The University of Texas at Austin from 2011 to 2015, performing daily recitals and supervising student carillon instruction.
-He has been a featured recitalist around the country and is an active member of the Guild of Carillonneurs in North America.
+• Austin Ferguson – A native of Longview, Texas, he led the carillon program at The University of Texas at Austin from 2011 to 2015.
+A Carillonneur member of the Guild of Carillonneurs in North America, he has served on numerous committees in the Guild, as well as one term on its Board of Directors and another term as an officer.
 He was named the fourth Carillonneur of Mayo Clinic in February 2017.
-Outside of Mayo, he serves as Director of Music and Organist at Calvary Episcopal Church in downtown Rochester and teaches a full piano studio.
+Outside of Mayo, he keeps busy as a freelance organist and teaching a full piano studio.

 Benefactor Support